Table of Contents

 - Not for professionals.

-Although the multimatic 220 is a multifunctional welder just like Miller snycrowave 210, there still appear small differences between them.
-The major one being the difference in their sizes and weight.
+Although the Multimatic 220 is a multifunctional welder just like Miller Syncrowave 210, there still appear small differences between them.
+The major one is the difference in their sizes and weight.

 But, outside that, the duo is much more similar in functions and features.